misha153/convacolor/README.md

 ### Current version:
 - 0.9.2 (beta)
 ### Brief description of the functionality:
-> After importing the library, you get access to functions such as:
+> After importing the Module, you get access to functions such as:
 > - `getFloat`
 > - `getCMYK`
 > - `getHSV`